 What does this mean for growers and buyers?

 Are you a grower?
-Then we expect that your entire stock will be available online on Floriday at the end of 2020.
+Then we expect that your entire stock will be available online on Floriday.
 Are you a buyer?
 Then you will place your order on this online stock.
 For both growers as well as buyerss the following applies: it can be done through a connection with Floriday from your own software package or directly through Floriday.

 For growers, this means that their supply has to be available online on Floriday by the end of 2020.
 For buyers, it means that they will place all orders through the digital platforms FloraMondo, FloraXchange and Blueroots.
 Both growers and buyers can do so via a link in their own software or via the digital system provided by Royal FloraHolland.
 In practice, this means that the Connect-EAB will be discontinued in the future.